Prepare for Camp

 Campers (ages 9 - 12) participate in the Older Camp program.
 The program allows for group team building and individual skill development in a variety of fun and motivating activities.

-We have the option to spend Friday night if you’re registered for the weeks ending June 21, June 28, July 12 or July 19.
+We have an Overnight option on select weeks to spend a Friday night at camp if you are registered for the week.
+Our current selections are: June 21, July 5, and July 19.

 Day Camp Schedule